Homemade Salted Caramel Sauce

 Slowly pour in cream until it comes to a boil, stirring constantly.
 (Use caution while heating.
 The hot bubbly mixture can splatter, especially while adding the cream.)
 Remove from heat.

-Finally, add sea salt and stir.
-Makes about 1 cup.
+Finally, add sea salt and stir (makes about one cup).

-Be sure to double or triple the batch if you’re looking for an easy and inexpensive gift idea for teachers, neighbours, hostesses and more.
-Use a pretty jar and and tie a small bamboo or wood spoon around the top with a bit of baker’s twine to finish it off.
+Be sure to double or triple the batch if you’re looking for an easy and affordable gift idea for teachers, neighbours, hostesses and more.
+Simply pour it into a pretty jar and tie a small bamboo or wooden spoon to the top with a touch of baker’s twine for a charming finishing touch.

-If you’re looking for a larger gift, add a jar of homemade salted caramel sauce to a gift basket along with other kitchen goodies.
+If you’re looking for a larger gift idea, add a jar of homemade salted caramel sauce to a gift basket along with other kitchen goodies or ice cream sundae supplies.
 You may also want to check out this collection of yummy handmade gifts for more ideas.

 And, if you love treats that combine salty and sweet, I suggest making these chocolate truffles with fleur de sel.
 They’re super easy and totally divine.